 - equine systems and disorders

 - equine business management.

 Our equine faculty consists of veterinarians, USEF judges and stewards, equine nutritionists, course designers, show managers, attorneys, trainers, and a PATH Advanced Instructor.
 Many hold advanced degrees in science, business, or education.

 Centenary’s nationally recognized Equestrian Center offers both academic classes and riding instruction.
 Located on 65 acres of picturesque, preserved farmland, the Equine Center is about seven miles from our main campus.

 A Career with Horses

 In addition to its strong academic foundation, Centenary’s Equine Studies program places an emphasis on real-world experiences.
 Internships are available at breeding and training stables, veterinary practices and clinics, therapeutic riding programs, equine publications, pharmaceutical companies, public relations and marketing firms, and lesson facilities.

 Our graduates routinely find employment with top equestrian centers and equine organizations in the United States and beyond.
-In recent years, our graduates have gone on to work at organizations including Spruce Meadows, Zoetis, CWD, Devocoux, Horse Flight, Brook Ledge, The Los Angeles Equestrian Center, Breyer, Smart Pak, B.W.
+In recent years, graduates have gone on to work at organizations including Spruce Meadows, Zoetis, CWD, Devocoux, Horse Flight, Brook Ledge, The Los Angeles Equestrian Center, Breyer, Smart Pak, B.W.
 Furlong and Associates, and beyond.

-You will find our Equine Studies majors working in positions ranging across the equine industry including the following:
+You’ll find our Equine Studies majors working in positions ranging across the equine industry including the following: